David Owen: In Government

 As Minister of State for Health, Owen encouraged Britain to become "self-sufficient" in blood products such as Factor VIII, a recommendation also promoted by the World Health Organisation.
-This was principally due to the risk of Hepatitis infection from high-risk blood donors overseas who were often paid and from "skid-row" locations.
+This was principally due to the risk of hepatitis infection from high-risk blood donors overseas who were often paid and from "skid-row" locations.
 David Owen has been outspoken that his policy of "Self-Sufficiency" was not put into place (although he was, himself, Minister of Health) and gave rise to the Tainted Blood Scandal which saw 5,000 British Haemophiliacs infected with Hepatitis C, 1,200 of those were also infected with HIV.
 It was later described in the House of Lords as "the worst treatment disaster in the history of the National Health Service".

-In September 1976, Owen was appointed by the new prime minister of five months, James Callaghan, as a Minister of State at the Foreign Office, and was consequently admitted to the Privy Council of the United Kingdom.
+In September 1976, Owen was appointed by the new prime minister of five months, James Callaghan, as a Minister of State at the Foreign Office, and was consequently admitted to the Privy Council.
 Five months later, however, the Foreign Secretary, Anthony Crosland, died suddenly and Owen was appointed his successor.
 Aged 38, he became the youngest Foreign Secretary since Anthony Eden in 1935.

 In 1977, Owen was condemned by Black civil rights leader Billy Strachan for refusing to prevent the hanging of two Black Bermudians for murder in the British colony.
 As Foreign Secretary, Owen was identified with the Anglo-American plan for Rhodesia, which formed the basis for the Lancaster House Agreement, negotiated by his Tory successor, Lord Carrington, in December 1979.
 The Contact Group sponsored UN Resolution 435 in 1978 on which Namibia moved to independence twelve years later.
 He wrote a book entitled Human Rights and championed that cause in Africa and in the Soviet Union.
 He later admitted to at one stage contemplating the assassination of Idi Amin while Foreign Secretary but settled instead on backing President Nyerere of Tanzania with money for arms purchases for his attack on Uganda which led to the exile of Amin to Saudi Arabia.

 Shortly after Labour's defeat in the 1979 general election and following the election of a new Shadow Cabinet Callaghan moved Owen from the position of Shadow Foreign Secretary to Shadow Energy Secretary, a move which was reported as being a demotion.

 Eighteen months after Labour lost power, the staunchly left-wing politician Michael Foot was elected party leader, despite vocal opposition from Labour Party moderates (including Owen), sparking a crisis over the party's future.